-With the arrival in Canada of loyal Indians and White settlers in the wake of the American Revolution and later with the withdrawal of the British from the Western Posts to Upper Canada came the need for a reorganization of the Indian Department.
+With the arrival in Canada of First Nations perceived to be loyal to the British Crown and White settlers in the wake of the American Revolution and later with the withdrawal of the British from the Western Posts to Upper Canada came the need for a reorganization of the Indian Department.
 In 1796 resident superintendents were appointed for St. Joseph, Fort Malden, and Fort George (at the latter, replacing a superintendent to the Six Nations who had been appointed four years earlier).
 Over the next fifty years resident superintendents were appointed at a number of locations in Upper Canada to oversee government policy towards Indians within their particular areas.

 One result of the investigations of the Bagot commission (1842-44) into the administration of Indian affairs, was the abolition of the resident superintendencies and their replacement by a system of visiting superintendents.
 The visiting superintendent was responsible for a number of bands in a relatively large area (e.g. the Central or Northern Superintendencies) or for a large concentration of Indians in one area (e.g. Six Nations Superintendency).